Lyther/PerfectlyBalanced---Crisis/README.md

 * Sentinels: Greatly increases the rate of fire and provides an overall bonus to hull, armor, and shields.
 * Extradimensionals: Greatly increases weapon range, hull & shields, and output to hull/shields.

+The crisis multiplier can be reset after the game starts by edict.

 ## Needs to be updated/needs to be compatible

 Compatible with almost all mods by default, except some localized language content files, without overwriting any original content (stream of consciousness balance is so stream of consciousness).